Neway6655/FinancialRecorder/README.md

 - As a administrator, I can see see person's account balance.
 - As a administrator, I can cashin for some person.
 - Improvment: add created time of financial record in GUI, and show it in list view.
-- Improvment: the financial record can't be modified once it is created.
+- Improvment: the financial record can't be modified once it is created.(done)
 - Improvment: split the total fee into three parts: playgound, water, balls.

 Plan-4 (not-started)